Janet Mulroy

 July 2021-June 2024

 Janet Mulroy, DNP, MSN, ACNP, CCNS, CCRN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2021, through June 30, 2024.
-She also serves a concurrent one-year term on the AACN Certification Corporation board from July 1, 2022, through June 30, 2023.
+She also served a concurrent one-year term on the AACN Certification Corporation board from July 1, 2022, through June 30, 2023.

-Mulroy is a member of AACN’s ACNP Scope and Standards Task Force for 2021.
-Previously, she was a member of the AACN Advanced Practice Institute (API) Program Planning Committee (2009-2010) and the Chapter Advisory Team (CAT) for Region 11 (2016-2018), serving as the CAT co-lead (2018-2020).
+Mulroy has been a member of AACN's ACNP Scope and Standards Task Force (2021), AACN Advanced Practice Institute (API) Program Planning Committee (2009-2010) and the Chapter Advisory Team (CAT) for Region 11 (2016-2018), serving as the CAT co-lead (2018-2020).
 She has also been an item writer for the certification exams.
-Recently, she partnered with Caryl Goodyear, AACN practice excellence programs manager, to write two blogs: “What’s Up With the COVID-19 Vaccine?” and “COVID-19 Vaccine Myth Busters.”
+She partnered with Caryl Goodyear, then AACN practice excellence programs manager, to write two blogs: "What's Up With the COVID-19 Vaccine?" and "COVID-19 Vaccine Myth Busters."